JavaDawid/codingchallenges/README.md

 ## INSTALATION ##

-To run the game you should have a development environment set up with JUnit support.
+//To run the game you should have a development environment set up with JUnit support.
 Below are the general steps to install the Tic-Tac-Toe :

-1. Clone your repositorium, you can use a comand from below with Git.
+1. If you haven't already, clone the Tic-Tac-Toe repository to your local machine using Git.
+Open your terminal and run the following command:

            git clone https://github.com/JavaDawid/codingchallenges